 During this time Nygaire undertook her social work qualification, her psychology degree and a Master degree.
-She is interested in undertaking her doctorate in the future and her research will focus on older people or carers.
+She is interested in undertaking her doctorate in the future and her research will focus on the challenges facing the NHS today and tomorrow.

 In 2004 she returned to Wales to work as Assistant Director for Powys County Council and during her 8 years there she spent one year working with Powys Local Health Board as a Locality Manager.
 Her work focused primarily on old people’s services and her priorities were improving the range of services available to people in this very rural county, improving quality, working in partnership and ensuring that users and carers were at the heart of service provision and delivery.

 Nygaire currently works as a fee paid Inspector for Healthcare Inspectorate Wales and is a Co Opted Member with a lead for Safeguarding, for Pobl Housing Association and a Bevan Commissioner.